 Emailing might be more efficient for landlords, but making phone calls to set up tours will probably be a quicker turnaround.
 Take two days out of the week to dedicate to apartment tours, and get them all scheduled on the same day.
 Make sure you give yourself adequate time in between tours to get to and from.
 If you’ll be venturing around a new city, chances are you’ll get lost a few times.

 Before going in for your tours, come prepared.
-Have the questions that you want answered for each apartment.
-Hopefully you find an apartment that checks all of your boxes on these tours, so make sure to come with all of the essential paperwork you need for an application.
+Have the questions that you want to be answered for each apartment.
+Hopefully. you find an apartment that checks all of your boxes on these tours, so make sure to come with all of the essential paperwork you need for an application.
 Make sure to have your license, proof of employment, recent pay stubs, your checkbook and references from previous landlords.
 Have their contact information ready to go.
 To further speed up the process, you can give your references a call to let them know they’re being used as a reference and will be receiving a call soon.
 The landlord may need to pull up previous paperwork from your time renting with them, which could take some time.

 Determine a few criteria to help you weigh your options.
 Do you desperately need in-unit laundry?
-Will you be okay with living in a studio, or do you need a one bedroom?
-Map out what’s most important to you, which will help weigh the different options.
+Will you be okay with living in a studio, or do you need a one-bedroom?
+Map out what's most important to you, which will help weigh the different options.
 Remember, you probably will only be tied down to your apartment for a year.
 If it’s not 100% perfect, that’s okay.
 If you’re hesitant about committing for the full year, ask your landlord if there are any options for short-term leases.

-Finding an apartment in a week will not be easy by any means, and will require you to make many snap decisions.
+Finding an apartment in a week will not be easy by any means, and will require you to make any snap decisions.
 Do your homework, make your apartment viewing thorough, and ask plenty of questions.
 It’ll be stressful, but it’s far from impossible.